 If you think this doesn’t cause problems, then I invite you to come sit in my office for a few hours and hear some of the horror stories.

-It’s highly recommended, but it depends solely on you.
-You want to make sure that it’s done right and in a timely manner.
+It’s highly recommended that you speak with our attorney before filing a succession in Louisiana.
+You want to make sure that it’s done right and in a timely manner without costly mistakes.

 You don’t have to carry the burden alone.
 Give us a call and discuss your situation with us.